powergama/powergama/userguide/input_data.md

 profile, whereas wind and solar varies from hour to hour.
 Solar has a characteristic daily profile with no production in dark hours.
-As stated previously, there are two alternative ways to specify inflow profile and absolute scale (inflow factor) are used: 1) The profile is normalised to give power inflow per installed capacity (with average value representing the capacity factor), and absolute scale is nominally equal to one; 2) The profile is normalised to have an average value of unity,
+As stated previously, there are two alternative ways to specify inflow profile and absolute scale (inflow factor): 1) The profile is normalised to give power inflow per installed capacity (with average value representing the capacity factor), and absolute scale is nominally equal to one; 2) The profile is normalised to have an average value of unity,